-We nip cooking vapours and odours in the bud by drawing them off where they arise: directly at the cooktop, from the saucepan, roaster, frying pan or grill.
+We suction cooking vapours and odours away precisely where they arise: directly at the cooktop, from pots, roasters, frying pans or grills.
 And we do this not by magic, but by applying the basic principles of fluid mechanics.
 We simply use a cross flow which is greater than the rising speed of the cooking vapour.

 Cooking while sourronded by fresh air

 Significantly quieter than conventional extractor hoods

 Why make things difficult when there is an easy option?

 A focus on the bare essentials